ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/inference.md

 18 rows in set.
 Elapsed: 20.172 sec.
 Processed 2.52 million rows, 1.39 GB (124.72 thousand rows/s., 68.76 MB/s.)
 ```

-Schema inference allows us to query JSON files without needing to specify the schema, accelerating ads-hoc data analysis tasks.
+Schema inference allows us to query JSON files without needing to specify the schema, accelerating ad-hoc data analysis tasks.

 ## Creating tables

 We can rely on schema inference to create the schema for a table.
 The following `CREATE AS EMPTY` command causes the DDL for the table to be inferred and the table to created.
-This does not load any data.
+This does not load any data:

 ```sql
 CREATE TABLE arxiv